sauhardLohan/ping-pong/README.md

 # ping-pong

 ### Made ping pong game using JavaScript HTML and CSS
-game starts on pressing enter
+Game starts on pressing enter.
   You can move the Rods using  a (for left) and d (for right) keys.
   Game ends when ball hits either of the vertical rods Rules for ping pong game are :